 Livingstone MTB EPIC

-The Livingstone MTB Epic debuts Zambia’s first CAZ (Cycling Association of Zambia)-sanctioned Short Track MTB event, and mountain bike race.
-Regardless of whether you’ve already begun training this year or are considering your first mountain bike race for fun, this event will provide an incredible experience for you and your family both on and off the course.
+The Livingstone MTB Epic will be our second ever mountain bike race.
+Regardless of whether you have done some training this year or are considering your first fun mountain bike race.
+This event will provide an incredible experience for you and your family both on and off the course.
 No matter who you are, you’re guaranteed to have a good time!

 The 2020 course is built with a focus on fun and adventure, exploring the best of what Livingstone has to offer.
 The festival atmosphere includes events for the whole family, bicycle demos, and low-stress race events including multiple short course segments where the stages are won via time, but prizes are also awarded for attitude and spirit!
 The festival includes music, plus a fun obstacle course for cyclists looking to show off or improve their skills.